dongwooklee96/uftrace/doc/uftrace-tui.md

 ===========
 -f *FIELD*, \--output-fields=*FIELD*
 :   Customize fields in the output.
 This option basically indicates graph fields.
-    Possible values are total, self and addr.
+    Possible values are total, total-avg, total-min, total-max, self, self-avg, self-min, self-max and addr.
 The default value is 'total'.
     But if this option is used with --report option, this option indicates report fields.
 Possible values are total, total-avg, total-min, total-max, self, self-avg, self-min, self-max, call and size.